8 Reasons Why Artist To Fan Social Platforms Work

 Giving your work away on social networks is not always the best thing to do.
 We’re not saying don’t use social platforms, in fact, they complement a fan club app, but they should be used as the top of the funnel and to gather fans.

-Think of them as the way to reach fans and the app as the bottom of the funnel.
-There’ll be less of them, but these are the fans that support you through good and bad and stick by you.
-We find that at least 15% of social followers will download an artist app even after the first initial announcement, which of course is on your Facebook, Instagram, YouTube and Twitter pages.
+Think of them as the way to reach fans and a fan club app as the bottom of the funnel.
+There’ll be fewer of them, but these are the fans that support you through good and bad and stick by you.
+We find that at least 15% of social followers will download an artist’s app after the first announcement.
+These are your true fans.

 8. Fans Want Their Own Artist Specific World